 - Villainous Breakdown: Ajo, several times.

 - White Hair, Black Heart: Sergei.

 - You Would Make a Great Model: Happens to the very naive title character.
-Fortunately, the scumbags ordered delivery, and her friend Tomoko who brought the food figured out what was going on, and saved her.
+Fortunately, the scumbags ordered delivery, and the delivery girl turns out to be Key's childhood friend Sakura, who figures out what's going on and saves her.